Spread the love

 The ancient city of Palmyra in Syria has a long and storied history, dating back to the third century BC.
 It was once a thriving cultural and trading centre, and was renowned for its beautiful temples, tombs and colonnaded streets.
 But sadly, Palmyra has been ravaged by war and conflict.
 In 2015, the city was taken over by the Islamic State, who destroyed many of its ancient monuments and artifacts.

-See also Exploring South Africa's World Heritage Sites
+See also Exploring the Natural World Heritage Sites of India

 In 2016, the city was recaptured by the Syrian government, and the extent of the damage was revealed.
 Many of the city’s ancient buildings, including the Temple of Bel, were destroyed, and much of the city’s archaeological heritage was lost.
 The destruction of Palmyra is a tragic reminder of the devastating effects of war and conflict on our world heritage sites.